Worcester Polytechnic Institute (WPI) has welcomed more than 30 full-time educators and researchers to its faculty for the 2021-22 academic year.

 Christina Bailey-Hytholt will be an assistant professor in the Department of Chemical Engineering starting in January 2022.
 She most recently was a postdoctoral fellow at Sanofi.
 Bailey-Hytholt’s research focuses on biomaterials, drug and gene delivery, and diagnostics.
 Her research seeks to improve the understanding of molecular interactions at the maternal-fetal interface, develop techniques for non-invasive prenatal diagnostics, and formulate therapeutics for conditions impacting women’s health.
 She received a BS from WPI and a PhD from Brown University.

-Brandon Bohrer is an assistant professor in the Department of Computer Science.
+Rose Bohrer is an assistant professor in the Department of Computer Science.
 Bohrer’s research focuses on formal methods, or the study of software correctness, and programming language theory, with a particular interest in systems responsible for keeping physical things and people safe.
 Bohrer has been a visitor at the Technical University of Munich in Germany and was most recently a visiting researcher with the National Institute of Informatics in Tokyo.
-They received a BS, MS, and PhD from Carnegie Mellon University.
+She received a BS, MS, and PhD from Carnegie Mellon University.